Solver-Independent Automated Problem Formulation via LLMs for High-Cost Simulation-Driven Design: The New Method

 \subsubsection{Test Instance Annotation}

 Obtaining a reliable reference ranking conditioned on specific requirements $\mathcal{R}$ is essential for evaluation.
 Given the limited scalability of manual annotation, we use LLMs to automatically generate reference rankings.
 Specifically, we adapt a listwise ranking strategy rather than pairwise comparisons.
 Unlike pairwise methods that often lack global context, the listwise approach enables the LLM to evaluate the entire test instance set $\mathcal{I}$ jointly.
 This perspective minimizes logical inconsistencies and captures complex trade-offs effectively.
 We formulate this procedure as a conditional generation task guided by a structured prompt $\mathcal{P}$.
+The detailed prompt template is provided in Appendix \ref{sec:test instance annotation template}.
 To simulate expert reasoning, the prompt consists of four logical components:

 where $\oplus$ denotes string concatenation, and $\psi(\cdot)$ represents the functions that convert structured data into text.
 The components are defined as follows: \begin{enumerate} \item Task Instruction $\mathcal{P}_{\text{task}}$: Provides the system-level prompt that defines the problem scope.
 It directs the LLM to function as a domain expert, outlining the logical procedure for balancing conflicting requirements to produce a reliable ranking. \item Human Example $\mathcal{P}_{\text{expert}}$: Contains a one-shot human expert example.
-This part guides the model to focus on key features by showing how experts balance conflicting metrics. \item Instances Data $\psi_{\text{tab}}(\mathcal{I})$: Lists the physical attributes of all test instances $\mathcal{I}$ in a table format.
+This part guides the model to focus on key features by showing how experts balance conflicting metrics. \item Instances Data $\psi_{\text{tab}}(\mathcal{I})$: List the physical attributes of all test instances $\mathcal{I}$ in a table format.
 This structure supports horizontal comparison and helps generate the listwise ranking. \item Requirements Query $\psi_{\text{req}}(\mathcal{R})$: Includes the current $\mathcal{R}$ in the context.
 This serves as the basis for ranking and ensures the evaluation standards fit the current task. \end{enumerate} Finally, the reference ranking $\pi_{\text{LLM}}$ is obtained by maximizing the posterior probability under the distribution $P_\theta$ of the LLM:

 This generated sequence serves as the reference ranking for evaluating the quality of the generated equations.